 RankBrain – October 26, 2015

-While Google has had RankBrain in testing from April 2015, it officially introduced it on October 26th.
+While Google has had RankBrain in testing since April 2015, it officially introduced it on October 26th.
 RankBrain was designed as a machine learning algorithm.
-It was meant to filter search results in order to give users a best answer to their queries.
+It was meant to filter search results to give users the best answer to their queries.

-When first rolled out, RankBrain accounted for around 15% of all queries which mostly accounted for questions that Google hadn’t encountered before.
+When first rolled out, RankBrain accounted for around 15% of all queries, mostly for questions that Google hadn’t encountered before.
 Now, it is involved in nearly every query that Google receives.
 It is considered the third most important ranking signal by SEO specialists.

 Panda Update 4.2 (#28) – July 17, 2015